NUNLP/msha-422-course/README.md

-# msha-422-course
+# MSHA 422
-Python notebooks and resources for MSHA 422
+## Python notebooks and resources for MSHA 422